Construction Advisory

 Construction Oversight & Accountability

-Establish structured oversight to align field execution with owner priorities.
-Maintain visibility without stepping into day-to-day operations.
+Structured, independent visibility that keeps field execution aligned with owner priorities, without stepping into day-to-day operations.

 View case study

-Apply clear evaluation criteria to contractor change requests.
-Focus on alignment with scope, cost assumptions, and project intent.
+Clear evaluation criteria applied to contractor change requests, focused on consistency with scope, cost assumptions, and project intent.

 View case study